FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Appendix

-\textbf{Profit and Loss (PnL)}\cite{hull2017options}: PnL quantifies the net outcome of trading activities over a specified period by accounting for the realized gains and losses from financial instruments like stocks and derivatives.
+The risk estimator uses the following metrics: \textbf{Profit and Loss (PnL)}\cite{hull2017options}: PnL quantifies the net outcome of trading activities over a specified period by accounting for the realized gains and losses from financial instruments like stocks and derivatives.

 \textbf{Value at Risk (VaR)} of PnL\cite{hull2017options}: VaR is a statistical tool used to estimate the potential loss in a portfolio, within a defined confidence interval.
 Mathematically, it is defined as Equation~\ref{eq:VaR}: